 Glencairn whiskey glass

-Similar to a tulip-shaped glass, the Glencairn is considered a robust vessel, although it is also suitable for appreciation.
+Like a tulip-shaped glass, the Glencairn is considered a robust vessel, although it is also suitable for appreciation.

-Due to its size, Glencairn is the perfect glass for learning to blend whisky; a practice commonly used to open whiskey flavors for full appreciation.
+Due to its size, Glencairn is the perfect glass for learning to blend whisky, a practice commonly used to open whiskey flavors for full appreciation.

 Whiskey tumbler